Scholarships and fees

 Students starting SINReM in September 2025 receive the scholarship in allowances of 1,500 euro/month from March 2026 – December 2026 as support for housing, travel and general subsistence.

-Nationals of European Economic Area (EEA) countries and Switzerland receive a partial waiver for the programme participation cost down to 2,000 euro/year for both years.
+Nationals of EEA countries and Switzerland receive a full tuition fee waiver for the first year and a tuition fee waiver down to 2,000 euro for the second year.

 The programme participation cost for nationals of other countries is 12,000 euro for the first year.
 They can apply for a partial programme participation cost waiver down to 4,000 euro for the second year in case all courses have been successfully passed during the first year.